AFIT-R/afit-r.github.io/analytics/predictive/ts_moving_averages.md

 \hat{y_t} = \dfrac{y_{t-2} + y_{t-1} + y_{t} + y_{t+1} + y_{t+2}}{5}
 $$

-where *t* is the time step that you are smoothing at and 5 is the number of points being used to calculate the average (which moving forward will be denoted as $k$).
+where *t* is the time step that you are smoothing at and 5 is the number of points being used to calculate the average (which moving forward will be denoted as *k*).
 To compute moving averages on our data we can leverage the `rollmean` function from the `zoo` package.
 Here, we focus on the personal savings rate (`psavert`) variable in the `economics` data frame.
 Using `mutate` and `rollmean`, I compute the 13, 25, ..., 121 month moving average values and add this data back to the data frame.
 Note that we need to explicitly state to fill any years that cannot be computed (due to lack of data) with NA.

 ```r